MichaelRWolf/wendy-ai/notes-from-google-doc.md

 ---
 ✨ ChatGPT said:

-Perfect — yes, that’s exactly how to do it. 🌿
+Perfect — yes, that's exactly how to do it. 🌿

-Here’s the simple naming principle we’ll follow going forward:
+Here's the simple naming principle we'll follow going forward:

-🗂 In my outputs
+🗂️ In my outputs

-At the very top of every file I generate, I’ll include the full technical path + filename, like this:
+At the very top of every file I generate, I'll include the full technical path + filename, like this:

 /70_Video_Audio/MysticRevolution/2022-07-29_MysticRevolution_Ep01_master.txt

-That’s the official anchor name that both of us recognize and that your BLOOM_AI_Core can use for cross-referencing and consistency.
+That's the official anchor name that both of us recognize and that your BLOOM_AI_Core can use for cross-referencing and consistency.

 🪶 In your Google Doc hierarchy